 2.3 The Licensed Generator authorises the Intermediary, subject to the Intermediary becoming a Party to the Trading and Settlement Code and successfully registering the Units under the TSC, to benefit from all of the rights of a Participant under the TSC, including the right to receive payments in respect of the Units under the TSC [for the duration of the Contract] [insert alternative period], and the Intermediary agrees to such.

-EITHER:
+AND WHERE APPLICABLE:

-Full Authorisation under the Capacity Market Code
+[Authorisation under the Capacity Market Code

 3.1 The Licensed Generator hereby appoints and authorises the Intermediary to register or provisionally register the Units for the purposes of participation in the Capacity Market, and to participate in respect of the Units in the Capacity Market, under the Capacity Market Code, and the Intermediary accepts such appointment.